Nové Dvory (Příbram District): Etymology

-The name literally means 'new courts'.
+The name literally means 'new courts' in Czech.

 Geography

 Nové Dvory is located about 28 km northeast of Příbram and 25 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is a nameless hill at 455 m above sea level.

 History

 The first written mention of Nové Dvory is from 1432.
 Krámy was first mentioned in 1304.